 Mr. Anonymous: Well we're no longer together.
 No surprise really.
 A relationship or marriage needs to be based on trust, it's very cliché but it's true.
 I had lost trust in myself and how could I really and honestly trust a woman who had an affair.
 It was a kind of mutual thing where we split up.

 I actually left work and got another job in a different town to start over.

 HireAPI: So where are you now in life and what advice would you give to someone wanting to start an affair?

 Mr. Anonymous: Now, I am in a very stable and happy relationship.
-I am very open with my partner of whom we've been together now for 7 years.
+I am very open with my partner of whom we've been together now for over 7 years.
 I have told her all about this affair.
 My advice to someone wanting to have an affair is DON'T. You may think it all exciting but eventually the having-to-hide-and-keep-it-secret bit doesn't work.

 If it's all about the sex, the best sex I have had is with my loving partner.
 Seriously, if you have good communication with your partner your relationship just rockets into the sky - it's another level.
 It's all about being upfront and having good communication with your spouse.
 If you mess-up or fuck something up - tell your partner, even if you're afraid of the consequences.
 It really is a dream to have NO skeletons in the closet and not have to hide things.
 You can just be yourself in a relationship.
 No barriers; just free.

 HireAPI: That's great!
 And what would you say to someone who is unhappy in their marriage?

 Mr. Anonymous: Well I'm not an expert but would advise marriage counseling for starters.
 Become honest with your partner.
 If you are trying to hide things then something is wrong.
 Get with your partner and talk.
 And I don't mean about unimportant stuff but things that are important.
 As tough as it may seem, get everything out in the open - both of you.